dpalma/dpalma.github.io/_drafts/making-better-promises.md

 Shown below is the GET handler for a RESTful controller that serves up a single individual listing.
 Multiple listings are handled in a separate controller.
 A listing posted by a given user will have that user&apos;s ID in its &quot;postedBy&quot; field.
 A listing that originates from the system or some other source will have no &quot;postedBy&quot; field.
 Conditional logic like this can be tricky to implement with Promises and that&apos;s how things started to go wrong for this code.

+The API requirements for this handler are as follows:

+- Take a listing id argument as a URL parameter
+  - Report a bad request error if the id is improperly formatted
+- Look up that listing
+  - If the listing is not found report that error
+- If the listing has a postedBy, look up that user

 First, it uses both a regular Javascript try-catch block, and a Promise-style catch handler.

 Second, it creates a new Promise within the handler of a previous Promise, which causes [this warning](http://bluebirdjs.com/docs/warning-explanations.html#warning-a-promise-was-created-in-a-handler-but-was-not-returned-from-it).